|Shapes||Corona, Lonsdale, Pyramid, Robusto, Toro|

 The core of the blend consists of Dominican and Nicaraguan long-fillers that are bunched up entubar style – an old Cuban technique that is very labor intensive but provides a great draw.
 It’s all held together by leaves from Ecuador.
 A Sumatra-seed leaf is used for the binder while a dark Ecuador Habano Oscuro wrapper lays overtop, secured by a triple seam cap.
 It’s a smooth full-bodied blend with flavors sweet cedar, earth, and espresso.
 Whether you tried the original Corona Gorda or not, you should check out these new sizes.
 They’re only rolled by level 9 rollers from Cuba so you can count on high quality construction and the flavors are fantastic.

 Good news!
-Herrera Esteli Miami has earned an impressive 93-point rating, noting: "A toothy toro with the rich qualities of semi-sweet chocolate, cedar and almonds.
+In addition to Herrera Esteli Miami earning a spot among the Top 25 Cigars of 2020, the blend was also awarded with an impressive 93-point rating, noting: "A toothy toro with the rich qualities of semi-sweet chocolate, cedar and almonds.
 Hints of orange peel add a pleasant pop of citrus to the espresso bean finish."